-By posting this recipe I am entering a recipe contest sponsored by Libby’s Fruits & Vegetables and am eligible to win prizes associated with the contest.
+By posting this recipe I am entering a recipe contest sponsored by POM Wonderful and am eligible to win prizes associated with the contest.
 I was not compensated for my time.

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is healthy small bite dessert creations.
-Be sure to click the Recipe Redux link at the bottom of this page to see all the posts for this month’s challenge.
+This month’s theme is healthy, delicious recipes to bolster gut health.
+Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge.

 Probiotics are a hot topic nowadays as more and more people learn about the growing body of research that points to a link between gut bacteria and overall health.
 Probiotics are the live bacteria and yeasts found in certain foods.
 They’re sometime referred to as “good bacteria”.
 Probiotics contribute to a healthy digestive tract and seem to reduce inflammation, a risk factor in a number of illness and diseases.
 Some researchers also believe that they help burn fat and stabilize blood sugar.
 Fortunately, it’s easy and tasty to incorporate probiotics into your diet and one of the ways you can do it is by making this Kefir Avocado Basil Dressing. (more…)

 Pork loin chops are brined, grilled, and topped with a delicious sauce infused with classic fall flavors.